 Our Analysis and Test Results

-We tested the Holbrooks with Black Iridium lenses, designed for casual, everyday wear.
-They're size medium and come with just a simple microfiber drawstring case that doubles as a cleaning cloth.
-They are available with prescription lenses, for three times the cost.
+We've tested the Holbrook twice, first with Black Iridium lenses, and most recently with Prizm Tungsten Polarized lenses.
+We purchased size Medium-XL and they come with just a simple microfiber drawstring case that doubles as a cleaning cloth.
+They are also available with prescription lenses — for three times the cost.

 - 99% polarization